Ada-Developers-Academy/ada-build/roundtable-guides/06-lists.md

 ## Practice Problems
 1. What questions do you have about the practice problems?
-1. Let's Look at Problem 2.5
+1. Let's look at problem 2.5
     ```python
     values = [8, 5, 3, 10, 14, 2]
     for value in values: